The U.S. Department of the Interior has issued Bureau of Land

 Ward’s Ferry that included provisions for 6 simultaneous all water level vehicle access

-parking spaces and personnel on-site during the permit season.
-The Districts then filed a
+spaces and personnel on-site during the permit season.
+The Districts then filed a challenge to

 administrative law judge that challenged the comprehensive improvents to the take-out.